 Increased space needs can often be met by taking a hard look at your current area.
 If you don’t have room to handle higher holiday inventory levels, you might need to find supplemental space to lease, or—if workable—temporary solutions such as portable storage units.

 Making sure you have space for all of your inventory is just as vital as your website’s ability to handle holiday traffic.
 With the uptick in incoming orders, it’s easy to overlook this detail.

 Keep in mind returns typically increase by 15% during the holidays.
-And 20% to 40% of consumers will return at least 1 gift purchase, with percentages rising to as high as 50%.
+And 20% to 40% of consumers will return at least one gift purchase, with percentages rising to as high as 50%.

 Be operationally prepared.
-Make sure your return processes are clear to customers visiting your online store and are clearly explained on your packing slip, internally clearly defined from end to end, and running smoothly to handle the extra workload in your return-processing facility.
+Make sure your return processes are clear to customers visiting your online store and are clearly explained on your packing slip, as well as clearly defined from end to end internally and running smoothly to handle the extra workload in your return-processing facility.

-Another strategic decision is over whether to offer wrapping and gift notes.
-You need to determine who on your team is the best wrapper, how many wrapping options to offer, the operational implications of offering them, whether and how much you should charge for wrapping, or whether to use them as a threshold purchase incentive.
+Another strategic decision around holiday shipping and order fulfillment is over whether to offer gift wrapping and notes.
+You need to determine who on your team can capably wrap each package, how many wrapping options to offer, the operational implications of offering them, whether and how much you should charge for wrapping, or whether to use them as a threshold purchase incentive.
 At a minimum, offering gift notes is essential to capture holiday sentiments and identify the gift giver to the recipient.

 Your shipping platform rules will likewise need updating so you can print notes and flag or otherwise indicate packages to be wrapped.
 Finally, remember to order any needed materials like gift wrap, boxes, tape, and ribbon, and have them in stock before you deploy the online functionality.